japila-books/spark-sql-internals/docs/spark-sql-bucketing.md

 Bucketing is enabled by default.
 Spark SQL uses <<spark.sql.sources.bucketing.enabled, spark.sql.sources.bucketing.enabled>> configuration property to control whether bucketing should be enabled and used for query optimization or not.

-Bucketing is used exclusively in link:spark-sql-SparkPlan-FileSourceScanExec.adoc[FileSourceScanExec] physical operator (when it is requested for the link:spark-sql-SparkPlan-FileSourceScanExec.adoc#inputRDD[input RDD] and to determine the link:spark-sql-SparkPlan-FileSourceScanExec.adoc#outputPartitioning[partitioning] and link:spark-sql-SparkPlan-FileSourceScanExec.adoc#outputOrdering[ordering] of the output).
+Bucketing is used exclusively in spark-sql-SparkPlan-FileSourceScanExec.md[FileSourceScanExec] physical operator (when it is requested for the spark-sql-SparkPlan-FileSourceScanExec.md#inputRDD[input RDD] and to determine the spark-sql-SparkPlan-FileSourceScanExec.md#outputPartitioning[partitioning] and spark-sql-SparkPlan-FileSourceScanExec.md#outputOrdering[ordering] of the output).

 .Example: SortMergeJoin of two FileScans
 [source, scala]